HTGenomeAnalysisUnit/Useful_tips/RAP_usage/RAP_usage.md

 dx run --instance-type mem1_ssd1_v2_x2 app-cloud_workstation`
 ```

 This command will show a job ID in the form `Job ID: job-Gx8ppgQJ08pf6FYK9Yj6fP8q` .
-You can then use this id to ssh into the running machine and open your terminal
+You can then use this id to ssh into the running machine and open your terminal.
+You may need to wait a few minutes for the instance to be ready.

 ```bash
 dx ssh job-Gx8ppgQJ08pf6FYK9Yj6fP8q